aureamunoz/eureka-server-4-stork/README.md

 ```
 **NOTE** Make sure you use your own user and use another registry if you want.

+**NOTE** Use the –platform linux/amd64 if you are building the image in a ARM architecure and you need to run it in amd.

 Then you can run the container using:

 ```shell